Be honest — how many times have you spent hours writing a blog post with no real content process… and it still didn’t rank?

 Here’s what to do:

-Every time I do this, rankings bump again — without writing anything new.
+Every time I do this, rankings climb again — without writing anything new.

 Why This Works